 All events shown as Sydney time.
 Adjust for regional differences.
-Australia Cricket replays to be shown as available following the conclusion of each match.
+Australia Cricket replays generally to be shown following the conclusion of each match.

 Australian Cricket Live Streaming and a Free Trial

-While you can find the 2017/18 The Ashes free to Air in Australia on channel Nine, Fox Sports (Foxtel) will provide exclusive Live coverage of other popular sport to include every game of the 2017 FIFA Club World Cup tournament (Dec 7-17), and each and every match of the A-League, along with replays for those who want to enjoy the action at a later time.
+While you can find the first 3 fixtures of the 2018 Trans-Tasman T20 Tri Series free to Air in Australia (ch.
+9), Fox Sports (Foxtel) will provide exclusive LIVE coverage of the matches held in New Zealand (February 13 – 21), as well as replays for those who want to enjoy the action at a later time.

-Residents of Australia may wish to consider the Foxtel Now 2-weeks Free live TV offer, which will telecast exciting Cricket match-ups such as West Indies tour of New Zealand (25 Nov-3 January) online*, as well as offering live Australian Cricket streaming to eligible mobile devices through the Foxtel Go app within minutes of getting started.
+Residents of Australia may wish to consider the Foxtel Now 2-weeks Free live TV offer, which will telecast these same exciting T20 Tri-series matches online (Feb 13-21)*, while also offering live Australian Cricket streaming to eligible mobile devices through the Foxtel Go app within minutes of getting started.

 The cricket continues for New Zealand as they host South Africa for all forms of the game, starting off with a T20 Cricket fixture at Eden Park before a five game ODI Series and then the tour ends with a three match Test Series, beginning on March 8 at University Oval.
 South Africa kind of lost their way a bit towards the end of their tour of Australia, but they went back home and produced some very good cricket against Sri Lanka and look in good form ahead of this tour, and you can stream Cricket in Australia live with the Foxtel Go app.